HECVAT Category

 Does your application automatically lock or log-out an account after a period of inactivity?

-This question is asking whether your application has an automatic timeout feature that either locks a user's session or logs them out completely after a period of inactivity.
+Session timeout behavior is the subject here: whether your application automatically locks or logs out an account after a period of inactivity.

 HIPA-14